Not your Typical Two Step

 On the other hand, if Will is actually scooting on his rear end I would agree that his anal glands may be the problem.
 It’s unusual for cats to have trouble with these nasty vestigial scent glands.
 The failure of Will’s symptoms to improve with antibiotic infusions indicates that he still help.

 I have known many anal glands during my career, having treated and removed a veritable carload of them.
 They are useless, annoying, and unnecessary bits of anatomy but I can assure you that Will would prefer to avoid surgery on his keister.
 I advise ruling out all other possible causes of his boot scooting first.
 Rectal pain or itchy/allergic skin may be at fault.
 Your veterinarian can refer you and Will to specialists who would investigate and provide answers.
 In the end, anal gland removal may be best.

 It will be important to rule out a tumor as the cause of Will’s discomfort.
 If his derriere does end up on the operating table be sure that both of his anal glands are submitted to a veterinary pathology lab.
-At his age, not a feline fossil but no longer a spring chicken, his risk of malignant anal gland cancer should be addressed.
+At his age, not a feline fossil but no longer a spring chicken, his risk of malignant anal gland cancer should be considered.